rkraneis/rtree/README.md

 Searching by distance on lat longs
 ------------------------------------
-See [LatLongExampleTest.java](src/test/java/com/github/davidmoten/rtree/LatLongExampleTest.java) for an example.
-The example depends on [*grumpy-core*](https://github.com/davidmoten/grumpy) artifact which is also on Maven Central.
+See [LatLongExampleTest.java](src/test/java/de/rkraneis/rtree/LatLongExampleTest.java) for an example.
+The example depends on [*grumpy-core*](https://github.com/davidmoten/grumpy) artifact which is on Maven Central.

 Another lat long example searching geo circles
 ------------------------------------------------
-See [LatLongExampleTest.testSearchLatLongCircles()](src/test/java/com/github/davidmoten/rtree/LatLongExampleTest.java) for an example of searching circles around geographic points (using great circle distance).
+See [LatLongExampleTest.testSearchLatLongCircles()](src/test/java/de/rkraneis/rtree/LatLongExampleTest.java) for an example of searching circles around geographic points (using great circle distance).

 What do I do with the Observable thing?